atom/flight-manual.atom.io/content/hacking-atom/sections/publishing.md

 $ apm publish minor
 ```

 If this is the first package you are publishing, the `apm publish` command may prompt you for your GitHub username and password.
+(If Two-factor authentication is on, use a Personal Access Token in lieu of a password.)
 This is required to publish and you only need to enter this information the first time you publish.
 The credentials are stored securely in your [keychain](https://en.wikipedia.org/wiki/Keychain_(Apple)) once you login.

 Your package is now published and available on atom.io.
 Head on over to `https://atom.io/packages/your-package-name` to see your package's page.